Providence Community, Holly Hill in Orangeburg County, South Carolina — The American South (South Atlantic)

 Erected 2011 by The Congregation.
 (Marker Number 38-35.)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Walnut Grove Church (approx. 5.1 miles away); Astrounaut Frank L. Culbertson (approx. 5.1 miles away); Target Methodist Church (approx. 6½ miles away); Moorefield Memorial Highway (approx. 8.4 miles away); Shady Grove Camp Ground (approx. 8.6 miles away); Captain Richard A Morris (approx. 8.7 miles away); Bowman War Memorial (approx. 8.7 miles away); Bowman S.C. (approx. 8.7 miles away).
+Bart's Corner (within shouting distance of this marker); Walnut Grove Church (approx. 5.1 miles away); Astronaut Frank L. Culbertson, Jr. (approx. 5.1 miles away); Target Methodist Church (approx. 6½ miles away); Liberty Garden (approx. 8.2 miles away); Moorefield Memorial Highway (approx. 8.4 miles away); Shady Grove Camp Ground (approx. 8.6 miles away); Captain Richard A Morris (approx. 8.7 miles away).

 Regarding Providence Methodist Church.
 National Register of Historic Places: